tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 4th
 * **PGL Arlington Major** - 5-6th*

+Fun fact: Even if they won the Arlington Major, they still wouldn't have had enough points to get directly invited to TI.
+Flaw in the system or working as intended?
+Pure wasn't able to attend Arlington so TSM's offlaner Saberlight actually stood in on his behalf and had a grand old time playing carry.

-**What would success look like?** Fun fact: Every player in this team is popping their TI cherry this year.
-Wild!
+**What would success look like?** Another fun fact: Every player on this team is popping their TI cherry this year.

 **What to spam in Twitch chat when Entity are winning?** `ENTITY INDIAN PRIDE`